Why selling is hard for key account managers

-Here’s a few more hurdles Account Managers face:
+Here's a few more hurdles you might face:

-- Our clients already have all of our products.
-What’s left to sell?
+- Your clients already have all of our products.
+What's left to sell?

-- Sales gave most of it away – now we’re supposed to get clients to pay for features they get for free?
+- Sales gave most of it away - how are you supposed to get clients to pay for features they get for free?

-- We’re only the local lead – decision makers are in other countries.
+- You're only the local lead - decision makers are in other countries.

 - There's not actually anything to sell (except maybe some shady or outrageously priced add-ons that no-one is ever going to buy)

-So yeah, sales isn’t exactly a piece of cake when you’re an Account Manager and most podcasts just don’t get it.
+So yeah, sales isn't exactly a piece of cake when key account managers wear so many hats.

 I'm subscribed to 53 podcasts at the latest count.
 And I've listened to a lot more than that in my quest to find value from the 500,000+ podcasts around today.

-What these podcasts all provide is a generous insight into the entire sales cycle from the point of view of the buyer AND the seller to give you, as an Account Manager, a three-dimensional view of sales.
+What these podcasts all provide is a generous insight into the entire sales cycle from the point of view of the buyer AND the seller to give you, as a Key Account Manager, a three-dimensional view of sales.

 You are what you listen to